reeeeverb/Kivy-Examples/README.md

 # Kivy Examples

 ## Chessboard TODO:
-- pawn promotion and en passant(or however the fuck you spell that)
+- Implement pawn promotion
-- tracking for piece capture
+- Finally add some of the other pieces
+  - start with knights I think